-In principal, capital gains by Japanese residents arising from transactions in our common stock will be subject to income tax and capital losses arising from transactions in our common stock will be deductible from other capital gains arising from transactions in our common stock.
+In principle, capital gains by Japanese residents arising from transactions in our common stock will be subject to income taxes and capital losses arising from transactions in our common stock will be deductible from capital gains arising from other stock transactions.
 Taxpayers will pay tax equal to 20% of the total net profits realized on all stock transactions during the taxable year.
 The tax rate for transfers of our common stock conducted by those satisfying both of the following conditions shall be 10% for transfers conducted before December 31, 2007:

-- residents of Japan or non-residents having permanent establishments in Japan; and - those who conduct the transfer through a securities company or a bank, or otherwise stipulated by applicable tax laws and regulations.
+- · residents of Japan or non-residents having permanent establishments in Japan; and - those who conduct the transfer through a securities company or a bank, or otherwise stipulated by applicable tax laws and regulations.